hoonseo0409/MISVM/README.md

 ## Project Description

 - `run.py`: Imports baseline models from [kenchi](https://github.com/Y-oHr-N/kenchi), [pyod](https://github.com/yzhao062/pyod), [sklearn](https://scikit-learn.org/stable/), [deepod](https://pypi.org/project/deepod/), and our OCMISVM model.
 Configures parameters, creates the one-class multi-instance dataset, splits the dataset, conducts anomaly detection, and reports results in terms of accuracy, precision, recall, F1 score, and balanced accuracy.
-- `utils.py`: Contains utility functions for experiments, processes raw chest X-ray data, creates the multi-instance dataset for anomaly detection, and includes visualization code for plotting important instances identified by the OC learning model.
+- `utils.py`: Contains utility functions for experiments, processes raw chest X-ray data, creates the multi-instance dataset for anomaly detection, and includes visualization code for plotting important instances identified by the OC classification model.
 - `MISVM.py`: Implements the OCMISVM model, featuring the class OCMISVM with three key methods: __init__, fit, and predict.
 The __init__ method defines the hyperparameters of OCMISVM.
 The fit method takes the multi-instance training data X and its associated grouping information y (with ungrouped bags marked as 'unlabeled').
-The predict method also takes multi-instance data X and their grouping information, outputting decisions where 1 and -1 indicates the positive and negative data for the bags in X.
+The predict method also takes multi-instance data X and their grouping information, outputting decisions where 1 and -1 indicates the inlier (normal) and outlier (abnormal) data for the bags in X.
 - `other_models.py`: Includes baseline outlier detection models for comparison.
-Contains wrappers for sklearn, kenchi, pyod, and deepod models, with each wrapper defining the fit and predict methods to consistently output 1 for positive and -1 for negative data.
+Contains wrappers for sklearn, kenchi, pyod, and deepod models, with each wrapper defining the fit and predict methods to consistently output 1 for inlier and -1 for outlier data.

 ## Getting Started
 ### Dependencies